 London has some amazing areas for street art!
 I first discovered Camden Town, London when I was 15 years old.
 To me it was always the place to go for good music, the cool markets, shop fronts with giant objects (such as shoes) exploding from the walls and walking through crowds of punks and goths, to my ‘skater girl’ self, I was in my element!
 I never really considered to wander away from the main high street, there was always plenty to hold my attention!
 During my most recent trip, my aim was to go on the hunt for street art.
-On a busy summer’s Sunday, the side streets were a welcomed respite from the crowds and in this post I share the 3 best street art locations that I stumbled upon!
+On a busy summer’s Sunday, the side streets were a welcomed respite from the crowds and in this post I share the 4 best Camden street art locations that I stumbled upon!

 Direction of walk: Camden Town tube station to Chalk Farm tube station

 Turning right out of Camden Town tube station and heading down the main high street, ‘The Camden Market’ comes up on the right.
 The first road past this is ‘Buck Street’ and the first stop!
 There are a few pieces along this road and more can be seen around the junction of Kentish Town Road!

 I turned round and headed back to the main high street.
 Camden High Street has always been a visual pleasure.

 You’ll see some smaller pieces of street art on the tops of buildings but the fronts of the shops are worth a mention in their own right!
 Many are very brightly coloured with large 3D sculptures emerging from the walls.
 From big platform boots to planes to dragons, it’s one thing that has always drawn me to Camden!